spartaglobal/docker_playground/Environments/Programming_Languages/ruby/Rails_Environment/README.md

 #### Connecting to PostgreSQL

-PostgreSQL will be all configured and set up to run.
+Once you've attached to the container, PostgreSQL will be all configured and set up to run.
 To start the server, simply run:

 ```bash
 service postgresql start